abinit/abinit/INSTALL_MacOS.md

       - NetCDF (Network Common Data Form) ([https://www.unidata.ucar.edu/software/netcdf/](https://www.unidata.ucar.edu/software/netcdf/))
       - libXC (library of exchange-correlation functionals) ([https://tddft.org/programs/libxc/download/](https://tddft.org/programs/libxc/download/))

 5. A MPI library installed  (If you want to benefit from parallelism; recommended).
    Possible options:

       - mpich from [http://www.mpich.org](http://www.mpich.org), or via a package manager
       - open mpi from [http://www.open-mpi.org](http://www.open-mpi.org), or via a package manager

-6. A Linear Algebra library installed.
+6. A Linear Algebra library installed.<br />
-  By default the `accelerate` Framework is installed on macOS and ABINIT build system should find it.
+  By default the `accelerate` Framework is installed on macOS and ABINIT build system should find it.<br />
   But you might want to install a parallel library: `scalapack`, `atlas`, `mkl`, ...

 ### Installing ABINIT